 - those who are accused of obtaining their visa by deception.

 Our expert immigration solicitors and barristers are regularly instructed to meet with clients at Immigration Removal Centres and consider their options.

 There may be some circumstances where the Home Office choose to release a detained migrant on ‘Temporary Admission’ or ‘Temporary Release’.
 Temporary Admission is usually an alternative to bail; the idea behind this is to release a migrant while they are awaiting some form of immigration action, decision or procedure to be completed.

 Our expert team of lawyers are regularly instructed by detainees to make representations to Immigration Officers and the Home Office so a detained migrant can be released from detention on Temporary Admission/Temporary Release.

-Detained migrants may apply to the Court for immigration bail if they have been detained in an Immigration Removal Centre (IRC) or in prison for 7 days or more.
-A bail application is made to a Court where an Immigration Judge will consider whether a detainee should be released under certain conditions.
+Detained migrants may apply to the First Tier Tribunal for immigration bail if they have been detained in an Immigration Removal Centre (IRC) or in prison for 7 days or more.
+A bail application is made to the First Tier Tribunal where an Immigration Judge will consider whether a detainee should be released under certain conditions.
 Generally, immigration authorities have a duty to release detainees on bail unless they can provide evidence that there are good reasons for detention.

 If you wish to consider your options of applying for bail, please contact a member of our immigration team so we can arrange for you to meet with an expert lawyer.
 If instructed, we can assist you with your bail application and represent you at a bail hearing.